 What’s more, customers will be more likely to do business with you if they know that your employees are safe and happy.
 Therefore, safety and employee well-being are key performance indicators for any business.

-Of course, revenue by itself doesn’t give you the full picture because you need to factor in costs, especially in events business because each event is different, but it’s still one of the most important performance indicators for any business.
+Of course, revenue by itself doesn’t give you the full picture because you need to factor in costs, but it’s still one of the most important performance indicators for any business.
 This is because revenue is a measure of how much money your business is bringing in and, ultimately, this is what determines your bottom line.

 It’s a good proxy for how popular and/or marketable your products and services are, which means that it’s a key indicator of how successful your business is.